 Breaches of contract fall into three categories:

-Minor breach - where a term(s) has been breached, but the breach is so inconsequential the remainder of the contract can be performed.
-The injured party can sue for damages, but will not normally be allowed to terminate the agreement.
+- Minor breach of a contract - where a term(s) has been breached, but the breach is so inconsequential that the remainder of the contract can be performed (the injured party can sue for damages but will not usually be allowed to terminate the agreement)

-Material breach - multiple breaches have occurred, or the breach goes to the heart of the contract and therefore makes it impossible for the contract to be performed.
+- Material breach of a contract - multiple breaches have occurred, or the breach goes to the heart of the contract, making it impossible for the contract to be performed

-Anticipatory breach - where one party notifies another that they will be unable to perform part or all of their contractual obligations.
-The contract can, in these cases, be terminated and damages sought.
+- Anticipatory breach of a contract - one party notifies another that they will be unable to perform part or all of their contractual obligations.
+The contract can, in these cases, be terminated, and damages sought

 If a contract breach is established, you still need to provide evidence that the other party’s non-performance resulted in you suffering damage and that the damage was not too remote from the breach.